George Washington was the first president of the United States.

 have been sent to England for his education.
 His life was changed, however, when his father died.
 He was raised by his elder brother.
 When George was 8 years old, his brother Larence recieved a commission.
 George was deeply impressed with his uniform, kindly a desire to be a soldier himself.
 One of the few insights into his childhood are his childhood school copybooks.
 Books at the time were expensive.
 Children copied available books.
 It was thought that this was a good way to really learn what was in the book.
 George's copy books show that he had a very orderly mind and was a careful worker.

 Washington first studied at a churchyard school.
 He was then sent to a boarding school 30 miles away.
 He practical subjects like math that were useful to a gentleman farmer.
 Unlike some of the Revolutionry leaders, he did not receive a classical eduaction.
 He was not versed in the classics of the day nor was he schooled in foreign languages.
-His education ended in his early teens.
+His education ended rarly about age 11 or in his in his early teens.
+He left school to learn how to be a tonacco farmer.
+He taught himself surveying, an immensely important skill in a the colnies where land was the graetest unit of value.
 Of all the presidents, only Abraham Lincoln had less formal education.
 Many contemporaries looked down on him because of his poor education.
 He pursued his own education.
 As a teen ager he aquired a translation of a small book published in 1595 by French Jesuits, The Rules of Civility.
 It consisted of 110 rules of correct behavior.
 While some seem comical today, such as "Don't spit in the fire", most are as apt today as they were in Washington's time.
 This was one of the books that he wrote out in his copy books.
 One subject he did persue was politics and he carefully read the political tracts of the day.
 He never became an intelectual, but he did absorb the best ideas of the day and became adevote of republican ideas.